Steps to Going Abroad

 Review the education abroad application deadlines to be sure you submit your application on time.
 Before applying, consider who you will ask to provide your recommendation for the program, and make sure you meet the specific program requirements.

-• Liberal Arts Enrichment Funds: Thanks to Liberal Arts alumni, enrichment funding is available to help you afford your education abroad experience.
-Ninety-seven percent of Liberal Arts students who apply for enrichment funding receive it.
+Thanks to Liberal Arts alumni, enrichment funding is available to help students afford their education abroad experience.
+Applicants must have at least one Liberal Arts major and be registered as full-time students either at University Park campus or World Campus.
+Ninety-seven percent of Liberal Arts students who apply for enrichment funding receive it!

 Future Students